 Keep your car maintained

 A car isn’t a living thing, so it won’t always tell you that something’s not right.
-For a car to operate as closely to the peak of its efficiency, it’ll need to be serviced by a reputable mechanic according to the manufacturer’s required schedule.
+For a car to operate as close to the peak of its efficiency as possible, it’ll need to be serviced by a reputable mechanic according to the manufacturer’s required schedule.
 Even tackling mechanical jobs like cleaning spark plugs and changing the engine oil can help fuel economy.
 If you’re thinking of buying a car from us, cinchCare can be a great help in this regard.

 Lighten your loads

 Imagine you are walking long distances – you certainly wouldn’t want to carry anything you didn’t absolutely need for that journey.
 Yet most car owners carry lots of unnecessary things - from spare walking boots, fold away seats to map books.
 Many drivers keep things in the boot, glovebox or door pockets.
 You might have a roofbox or bike rack fitted that you only use once a year.
 If you don’t absolutely need it, why are you paying to take it everywhere with you?
 Extra loads like these can cost you a few pence in every pound spent at the pumps.

 Consider the weight of fuel

 Here’s one to ponder: you could save perhaps 1% of your fuel consumption by only half filling your car – because of the added weight of carrying a full tank of fuel.
 Of course, if you have to drive 20 miles to fill up that saving may be undone by cost of the extra miles.
 Nevertheless, it’s worth considering whether visiting twice as many times and half filling will save you money overall.

 Every extra bit of power used by your car can make a small difference to fuel consumption.
 Sound systems, heater blowers and even lights may have a tiny negative effect on economy.